Tan-group/cgRNASP/README.md

 (iii) one CG bead on C4’ atom.

 Correspondingly, for simplicity, our CG statistical potentials were named as cgRNASP, cgRNASP-PC, and cgRNASP-C, respectively.
 The first potential was named in such way since the potential of 3-bead representation was regarded as a representative one of the CG potentials.

-Please follow the readmes for using the respective statistical potentials.
+Please follow the readmes in the corresponding subfolders for using the respective statistical potentials.

 Please feel free to contact us if you have any question! zjtan@whu.edu.cn